epsrc-abcd/abcd-website/event/README.md

 >> The aim of this colloquium is to explore the interface between
 >> session types and practical programming.
 We hope to generate insight
 >> into the strengths and weaknesses of existing approaches, identify
->> obstacles to practical adoption, and discuss technical issues
+>> obstacles to adoption, and discuss technical issues surrounding
->> surrounding integration with existing programming models and language
+>> integration with existing programming models and language features.
->> features.
-The primary focus on the event will be tool and compiler
+>> The primary focus on the event will be tool and compiler
 >> demonstrations, but we also welcome workshop-style talks on related
 >> issues.